Semiconductor Emits Far-UVC Light to Neutralize Viruses

 ANN ARBOR, MI, Oct.
 22, 2020—NS Nanotech announced today that it has broken major barriers in semiconductor device design with the first solid-state emissive material to produce invisible shortwave far-UVC ultraviolet light that researchers say can deactivate the SARS-CoV-2 virus and other airborne pathogens.
-Initial samples of the chip will be available to OEM partners before the end of the year.
+Initial samples of the semiconductor emitter will be available to OEM partners in 2021.

 A startup with patented technology developed at the University of Michigan and McGill University, the company said it is also fast-tracking development of a personal air purifier for business and consumers that utilizes its new chip.
 The portable product, designed to neutralize coronavirus in the user’s personal workspace and airspace, will be about the size of a coffee mug and will be available in 2021.
 It will be for personal and business use in the home, office, schools, airplanes, ride-shares, and virtually anywhere else you can plug it in.